 What services are provided?
 We provide preventive and routine medical care, physical therapy, socialization and LOVE.
 When a dog shows any unusual signs we seek medical consultation and treatment as deemed appropriate.
 We provide palliative care and hospice care.
 Our dogs are helped to cross to the “Rainbow Bridge” by our home visiting vet when their quality of life deteriorates to a level where they (and we) are no longer happy and wagging our tails.

-How can I adopt a senior dog through Gray Paws?
-The adoptable dogs are posted on the Gray Paws Sanctuary Facebook Page.
+How can I help a senior dog through Gray Paws?
+The dogs are posted on the Gray Paws Sanctuary Facebook Page.
 (They are not here on the website) If you see a posted dog that you are interested in – send a message to Gray Paws with your email address.
-We will send you an application and a contract to review and read how the program works.
+We will send you information on how the program works.
 We pay for the medical care for the duration of the dog’s life.

 Things you should know: